Physics-Based Learning for Robotic Environmental Sensing: Statistical Model of Flow Fields

+To do so, we first define Gaussian Process (GP) models for the mean velocity and turbulent intensity fields.
+As we show in Proposition \ref{prop:CLT}, this choice is justified since the time-averaged velocity components are normally distributed regardless of the underlying distribution of the instantaneous velocity field.
+Specifically, let $u(x,t) = \bbq_1(x,t)$ denote the first instantaneous velocity component with ensemble mean $\hhatbbq_1(x,t)$ and variance $\var[\bbq_1(x,t)]$; note that these quantities are fixed but unknown.
+Then, we have the following result. \begin{prop} [Gaussianity of Mean Velocity Components] Let Assumption \ref{assumption:ergodic} hold.
+Assume also that $n$ \textit{independent} samples $u(x,t_l)$ of the first velocity component are given over time where $l \in \set{1, \dots, n}$, and define the sample time-average $ u(x) = {1}/{n} \sum_{l=1}^n u(x,t_l) .$ Then, for large enough values of $n$, we approximately have

-A similar result can be obtained for other velocity components. \end{proof} Note the subtle difference between the continuous time-averages of Section \ref{sec:RANS} and the sample time-averages in Proposition \ref{prop:CLT}.
-The former is by definition equivalent to the ensemble average, but the latter requires the samples to be independent for its distribution to be centered at the ensemble average.\footnote{Noting that continuous time-averaging as in Section \ref{sec:RANS} is infeasible in practice, in the following we drop the term `sample' when there is no confusion.
-Also relying on the ergodicity assumption, we use `time-averaged', 'averaged', and 'mean' interchangeably.} In Section \ref{sec:smpFreq} we discuss how to obtain such independent samples.
-According to Proposition \ref{prop:CLT}, we can use GPs to capture the distributions of the mean velocity components assuming that we collect a large number of samples.
-For simplicity, we also model the turbulent intensity as another GP.
-Note that for engineering applications, the mean flow properties are of practical significance and not the instantaneous properties.
+A similar result holds for the other velocity components. \end{prop} \begin{proof} This result directly follows from the central limit theorem (CLT) \cite{FCP2002R}.
+See Appendix \ref{app:CLT} for details. \end{proof} Note that by the ergodicity assumption, the continuous time-average \eqref{eq:time-avg} and the sample time-average in Proposition \ref{prop:CLT} are both equivalent to the ensemble average.\footnote{As a rule of thumb, $n>30$ samples are necessary for the approximation to hold \cite{FCP2002R}.
+Noting that the continuous time-average \eqref{eq:time-avg} is infeasible in practice, in the following we drop the term `sample' when there is no confusion.
+Also, we use the terms `time-averaged', `averaged', and `mean' interchangeably.} However, for the distribution to approach the specified normal distribution, the samples must be \textit{independent}.
+In Section \ref{sec:smpFreq} we discuss how to obtain such independent samples.

-We construct the proposed GP models based on numerical solutions as opposed to purely statistical models, i.e., empirical data are used only to modify model-based solutions and not to replace them.
-Particularly, let $u(x)$ denote the first mean velocity component at point $x$.
-Given the mean function $\mu_u(x)$ obtained from the numerical solution of a RANS model and a kernel function $\bbarkappa_u(x, x')$, we model the prior distribution of $u(x)$, before collecting any measurements, using the GP
+Given Proposition \ref{prop:CLT}, we can now define GP models to capture the distribution of the mean velocity components.
+Specifically, given a value for parameters $\xi$, we solve a RANS model, e.g., RSM, to obtain a prediction for the flow properties.
+Let $\mu_u(x)$ denote the prediction for the first mean velocity component $u(x)$.
+Then, we model the prior distribution of $u(x)$, before collecting any measurements, using the following GP